dreamgrove/dreamgrove/content/balance/Raidbots-Guide.md

 </div>

 Droptimizer should be used whenever you are trying to find what dungeon to farm in order to upgrade your gear or just as a quick list of what items you need from raid.
 It is important to note that you need an offhand/one hand weapon in order for Droptimizer to sim one hand weapons/offhands respectively.
 It is very important to note here that some items might show as downgrades/upgrades that would usually not be seen as such due to IQD.
-See the [Balance FAQ](/balance/FAQ/#IQD) section.
+See the [IQD](#IQD) section.

 <div id="options">